isomerpages/moe-changkatpri/_our-changkat/Principal's Message.md

 description: ""
 ---
 <h3>Principal's Message</h3>
-<h4>Principal’s Message for 2026</h4>
-<p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Our Changkat/Principal's Message/pnvp.jpg">
 </div>
-<p>At Changkat Primary School (CKPS), we are guided by our steadfast commitment
+<p>At Changkat Primary School (CKPS), we are guided by our steadfast commitment&nbsp;to
-&nbsp;to be the school of choice in our community by providing every CKPian with a quality, holistic education that develops both passionate learners and grounded in values.</p>
+be the school of choice in our community by providing every CKPian with a quality, holistic education that develops both passionate learners and grounded in values.</p>
 <p>Anchored by our school vision, <strong><em>Learners with Passion, Citizens of Honour</em></strong>,
 we focus on purposeful and meaningful learning experiences that nurture curiosity, resilience and &nbsp;a love for learning , Our curriculum and